XodoDocs/itext-legacy-tmc-techblog/pdfCalligraph whitepaper.md

 The iText library was originally written in the context of Western European languages, and it was only designed to handle left-to-right alphabetic scripts.
-However, the writing systems of the world can be much more complex and varied than just a sequence of letters with no interaction.
+However, we have seen that the writing systems of the world can be much more complex and varied than just a sequence of letters with no interaction.
 Supporting every type of writing system that humanity has developed is a tall order, but we strive to be a truly global company.
 As such, we are determined to respond to customer requests